Station Road and Queen Victoria Road,

 The Borough Council modernised the upstairs auditorium providing full stage facilities equiping it for stage shows.
 Screens 2 and 3 now seat 310 and 122.

 The cinema operated as Theatr Elli, retaining its unaltered Harry Weedon exterior design, and continued showing first run films very successfully.
-It was closed by the Council on 13th July 2012, due to the new Odeon multiplex cinema opening in the towns East Gate Centre.
-The future of the Theatr Elli building is in the balance.
+It was closed by the Council on 13th July 2012, due to the new Odeon multiplex cinema opening in the towns' East Gate Centre.
+In 2018 a group of volunteers have obtained planning permission to restore the building into a multi-purpose arts centre, with some cinema use.

 The Theatr Elli was designated a Grade II Listed building in October 2009.